-- Change or modify the main business sector or the Company's activities and that of its subsidiaries.

-- revolving program.

-- gations of the company issuing the debt.

-• Incur or assume any guaranteed debt for a lien, including its subsidiaries, except that: i) simultaneously to the creation of any lien, the issuer (in this case the Company) guarantees its obligations in accordance with stock certificates, or ii) liens allowed in accordance to those described in the dual stock certificate

-Participate in mergers, in which the Company is merged, except in case that derived from the merger a new entity emerges, and the latter assumes the obli-
+- Change or modify the main business sector or the Company's activities and that of its subsidiaries. - Incur or assume any guaranteed debt for a lien, including its subsidiaries, except that: i) simultaneously to the creation of any lien, the issuer (in this case the Company) guarantees its obligations in accordance with stock certificates, or ii) liens allowed in accordance to those described in the dual stock certificate revolving program. - Participate in mergers, in which the Company is merged, except in case that derived from the merger a new entity emerges, and the latter assumes the obligations of the company issuing the debt.